Events at the Lower Granville Hall in Port Royal

 Book Club

-Tai Chi classes with Paul Chessman
+North Mountain Tai Chi with Paul Chessman

+Sessions are 45 minutes long.
 Introductory Sessions as well as Continuing Sessions are available.
 Classes are held twice weekly.

 PAST EVENTS